Fix WiFi Connectivity Issues in Windows 10 & Windows 8(8.1)PC Problems, Windows 10, Windows 8, Windows 8.1

 Metered Connection option

-Although this tip does not relate itself directly to the issue under consideration, it has helped users to speed up internet in Windows 8.
+Although this tip does not relate itself directly to the issue under consideration, it has helped users to speed up Windows 10/8.1/8 internet.

 Some users are subscribed to a limited-download internet service.
 Excessing the limit might affect either billing amount or connection speed in an adverse way.
 Such kind of connection is called a Metered Internet Connection.
-Windows 8.1 has got an applicable feature in this regard.
+Windows 10 and Windows 8 have got an applicable feature in this regard.
 Let us see how it can help you.

 - Bring the Charms bar and click Settings